Businesses in Little Bohemia

 By Sean Robinson

 "This street is about to go HAM with business.”

 Zoey Sterba—owner of The Chute, an ethical womenswear boutique in Little Bohemia—isn’t wrong about that.
 With the opening of several bars and stores, including her own, all within weeks of each other this past fall, Little Bohemia has indeed gone “Hard as a Mother.”
 From fashion to furniture to fruity cocktails, it can all be found just south of downtown on 13th Street—and much of the fresh development is women-led.

 “We’re all in support of one another, whether that’s sharing each other’s stuff on social media or collaborating on events,” Sterba said.
 “As women, we’re in this together and want to see each other succeed.”

 Zoey Sterba—The Chute

 Sterba never questioned if she would open a business.
 Rather, it was always a question of what kind of business she would run.

 She’s had an entrepreneurial spirit for as long as she can remember.
 At 6 years old, while other girls were playing house, she sold garden supplies and created her first company, Z Bloom.
 She then moved on to a card-making business with her neighbor, but it was her studies in fashion merchandising at the University of Nebraska-Lincoln that helped shape The Chute.

 “I really learned a lot about sustainability there,” Sterba said.
 “If I am going to do anything, it has to be meaningful, and respect the Earth and everyone in it.
-It has to put good out in the world in
+It has to put good out in the world in some way.”